Q: Who will review my submission, and how long will it take?

 Q: Is there a limit or goal for the number or dollar amount of REV Connect projects to be completed?

-A: The is no limit to the number or dollar amount of projects that can be submitted to REV Connect.
-The overarching goal of REV Connect is to drive a pipeline of ideas, with our current target being 140 ideas by June 2018.
+A: There is no limit to the number or dollar amount of projects that can be submitted to REV Connect.
+The overarching goal of REV Connect is to drive a pipeline of ideas.
 Ideas submitted to REV Connect will be evaluated against a predetermined set of criteria, and will be presented to utilities based on their needs and priorities.
-REV Connect aims to identify and advance at least 12 business models that are executed between a utility and a market partner, either in the form of REV demo, an innovative energy efficiency program, or a non-wires solution project.

 Q: How is REV Connect funded?